Positroid Links and Braid varieties: Positroid Braids and Equivalences

-Now, in order to additionally record the data of $u$ in a positroid pair $u,w\in S_n$, one enhances the Young diagram $\la$ for $w$ into a {\it Le diagram}.
-By definition, a Le diagram is a collection of dots in $\la$ such that the intersection of any pair of lines which belong to hooks for two different boxes {\it with a dot} must itself be in a box with a dot.
-It is proven in \cite[Theorem 19.1]{Post} that considering the wiring diagram associated to a Le diagram for $\la$ gives a bijection between Le diagrams and pairs $u,w_\la\in S_n$ such that $u\leq w_\la$ in Bruhat order.
-In particular, the boxes in the Le diagram with no dots correspond to the letters of $u$.
+In order to additionally record the data of $u$ in a positroid pair $(u, w)$, $u, w \in S_{n}$, one enhances the Young diagram $\la$ for $w$ into a {\it Le diagram}.
+Let us recall that the hook of a box in a Young diagram $\lambda$ consists of all the boxes above it (in the same column) as well as all the boxes to its right (in the same row).
+By definition, a Le diagram $\Le = (\lambda, P)$ consists of a partition $\lambda$ together with a collection $P$ of boxes of $\lambda$, such that any box belonging to the hooks of two different boxes in $P$ must also be in $P$.
+Pictorially, we depict a Le diagram $\Le$ as a partition $\lambda$ together with dots in some of its boxes, precisely in those that belong to $P$.
+We thus refer to boxes in $P$ as boxes \emph{with a dot}.

+Fixing a partition $\la \subseteq (n-k)^{k}$, \cite[Theorem 19.1]{Post} shows that there is a bijection between Le diagrams with underlying partition $\la$ and elements $u \in S_{n}$ with $u \leq w_{\lambda}$.
+To a Le diagram $\Le = (\lambda, P)$, the bijection associates the permutation $u$ that is obtained by deleting the simple transpositions corresponding to boxes in $P$ in either of the reduced decompositions \eqref{eqn:w lambda} of $w_{\lambda}$.
+See Example \ref{ex: markov 44}.
+Thus, for each $k \in [n]$, there is a bijection between $k$-positroid pairs $(u, w)$ in $S_{n}$ and Le diagrams whose underlying partition fits into a $k \times (n-k)$-rectangle.